gavinmcfarland/plugma/packages/website/content/docs/7-bundling-with-vite.md

 # Bundling with Vite

 Vite is used to bundle both the main process code and the UI code.

-You have several options for configuring how this works:
+## Configuration Options

 Using a single `vite.config.js` file you can use the `runtime` option to specify different configurations for UI and main during build time.